guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 That is, make sure the ``patterns`` array is empty.

 Now we can begin to add our rules for Sublime snippets.
-Let's start with simple tab stops.
+Let's start with simple fields.
 These could be matched with a regex like so:

 .. code-block:: perl

     \$[0-9]+
-    # or…
+    # or...
     \$\d+

 However, because we're writing our regex in JSON, we need to factor in JSON's